MicrosoftLearning/AZ-040T00-Automating-Administration-with-PowerShell/Instructions/Labs/LAB_10_Managing_Microsoft_365_services_with_PowerShell.md

 > **Note**: This lab requires an Office 365 tenant and a user with Global Administrator permissions in that tenant.

-## Exercise 1: Managing users and groups in Azure AD
+## Exercise 1: Managing users and groups in Microsoft Entra ID

 ### Exercise scenario 1